aish-19shanbhag/email-spam-detection/README.md

 ## Overview

-Raw email text is cleaned (punctuation and stopwords removed), converted into a Bag-of-Words feature matrix with `CountVectorizer`, and used to train a Naive Bayes classifier — a standard, effective baseline approach for text classification tasks like spam filtering.
+Raw email text is cleaned (punctuation and stopwords removed), converted into a Bag-of-Words feature matrix with CountVectorizer, and used to train a Naive Bayes classifier, a standard and effective baseline approach for text classification tasks like spam filtering.

 ## Results